luckinet/ontologics/vignettes/conversion_to_rdf.md

 luckinet:.08.02 skos:prefLabel "Naturally Regenerating Forest" .
 ```

+In this case `luckinet:.08.02` is the subject, `skos:prefLabel` is the predicate and `"Naturally Regenerating Forest"` is the object.
 Every subject and predicate in an RDF triple have to be resources (that means they are represented by an IRI); whilst object can be either a resource or a literal value (as in the example above).
 The definition of the IRI `skos:prefLabel` (<http://www.w3.org/2004/02/skos/core#prefLabel>) is given by the triple:

 ```
 skos:prefLabel skos:definition "The preferred lexical label for a resource, in a given language." .